Cowra NSW

 The Red-capped Robin, a small bird (12 cms length), is found across the drier areas of mid and southern Australia.
 It inhabits scrub and open woodlands feeding on spiders, beetles, ants and other insects.
 It often feeds on the ground, flying to low …

-The Red-capped Robin, a small bird (12 cms length), is found across the drier areas of mid and southern Australia.
+The Red-capped Robin, a small bird (12 cm length), is found across the drier areas of mid and southern Australia.
 It inhabits scrub and open woodlands feeding on spiders, beetles, ants and other insects.
 It often feeds on the ground, flying to low branches and fence-posts when disturbed.
 Here seen close to Conimbla National Park.

-The Superb Parrot is a charismatic but vulnerable resident of the woodlands.
+The Superb Parrot (42 cm) is a charismatic but vulnerable resident of the woodlands.
 The “Saving our Superb Parrot” conservation program funded by the NSW government aims to plant paddock trees, plant wattles and hopbush - food for Superbs, and create nesting hollows in existing trees.
 It looks at ways to prevent roadkill of parrots feeding on grain on the road.

 White-winged Chough, a large bird (47cm), found across the south-east states of Australia.
 Usually seen in family groups of five to ten birds moving across the farm landscape and sheltering and nesting in adjacent trees.
 Choughs feed on beetles, ter…

 White-winged Chough, a large bird (47cm), found across the south-east states of Australia.
 Usually seen in family groups of five to ten birds moving across the farm landscape and sheltering and nesting in adjacent trees.
 Choughs feed on beetles, termites and other insects as well as a variety of grass seeds.
-They make a mud nest with all family members helping raise the young.
+They make a mud nest, with all family members helping raise the young.

 Galahs at a farm south of Cowra, feeding on seeds from the ground.
 Galahs are found across most of Australia.
 They have benefited from land clearing and have exploited the new food sources as grain crops expand across the Woodland areas.